EchoAlign: Bridging Generative and Discriminative Learning under Noisy Labels: EchoAlign

 \subsection{EchoSelect: Instance Selection}

 \textbf{Motivation} \quad While EchoMod improves the alignment between instances and noisy labels, some modified instances may still exhibit inconsistencies.
 Additionally, the instance modification process can introduce distribution shifts between the modified training data and the true test distribution.
-EchoSelect safeguards against these issues by identifying and retaining only the most reliable modified instances.
-This filtering enhances model robustness, reduces the impact of noisy data, and helps mitigate the distribution shifts caused by instance modification.
+EchoSelect safeguards against these issues by identifying and retaining only the most reliable instances after modification.
+This filtering enhances model robustness, reduces the impact of noisy data, and mitigates distribution shifts introduced by instance modification.

 \textbf{Mechanism} \quad EchoSelect employs a metric to assess the similarity between modified instances and a reference representation of clean data.
-We use the Cosine similarity between feature vectors extracted using a suitable feature extractor (\emph{e.g.}, the image encoder of CLIP~\citep{radford2021learning}):
+We use cosine similarity between feature vectors extracted using a suitable feature extractor (\emph{e.g.}, the image encoder of CLIP~\cite{radford2021learning}):

 where $X'$ and $X$ are modified and original instances, and $\bm{z}$ denotes the feature extractor.